vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 **Non-offenses:**

 - unknowingly, unthinkingly, unintentionally
 - indicating a general need or task
+- asking for clay or or soil
 - digging a trapped person or animal out

-Allowance to indicate a need or general task to a lay person by "wording it right."
+Allowance to indicate a need or general task to a lay person by "wording it right (*kappiya-vohāra*, "allowable expression," or "wording it right").

-The expression *kappiya-vohāra* ("allowable expression," or "wording it right") is used where an express command would be an offense, but an indication of a desire or intent would not.
+A specific command would be an offense ('dig a hole here'), but an indication ('dig a hole') of a desire or intent would not ('it would be good to have a hole for this post').

 <!-- latex
 \end{multicols}